pivovarit/parallel-collectors/README.md

 A straightforward solution to the problem is to create a separate thread pool for IO-bound tasks and run them there exclusively without impacting the common pool.

-**Sadly, Stream API officially only the common `ForkJoinPool` which effectively restricts the applicability of parallelized Streams to CPU-bound jobs.**
+**Sadly, Stream API officially supports only the common `ForkJoinPool` which effectively restricts the applicability of parallelised Streams to CPU-bound jobs.**

 There's a trick that allows running parallel Stream in a custom FJP instance but should be avoided: